psi-rking/optking/docs/source/devs.rst

 	hatch test --all optking/tests

-This will run OptKing's tests with multiple python and pydantic versions, long tests and Psi4's optimization tests will be included for python 3.13 and pydantic 1.10.17.
+This will run OptKing's tests with multiple python and pydantic versions, long tests and Psi4's optimization tests will be included for python 3.13 and pydantic 2.
+These same tests will be run by optking's github workflows.
 This may take up to half and hour.
 On my workstation about 20 minutes.
-If running for the first time up to four conda environments will be made for the various test runs.
+If running for the first time, up to four conda environments will be made for the various test runs.
 If `hatch test --all` passes OptKing's and Psi4's CI should pass.

 Building and Publishing
 -----------------------